The Future of IoT: Predictions for 2018

 As the IIoT (Industrial Internet of Things) becomes more prevalent in all industries, 2018 offers the potential for some new trends.

-New industry leaders will emerge.
-Those companies who have realized how to implement and utilize IoT in all aspects of their business will outperform their competitors.
-Industry week predicts that by 2020, 60% of the top manufacturers will rely on digital platforms that enhance their investments and support as much as 30% of their overall revenue.
-They also predict that by 2021, those new top manufacturers will depend on using IoT to automate their processes and increase the speed of doing business.1
+Companies that implement and utilize IoT in all aspects of their business will outperform their competitors.
+According to predictions from Industry Week, by 2020, 60% of the top manufacturers will rely on digital platforms that enhance their investments and support as much as 30% of their overall revenue.
+In addition, they also predict that by 2021, those new top manufacturers will depend on using IoT to automate their processes and increase the speed of doing business.1

-The supply chain goes digital.
-Industry Week predicts that by 2020, one-third of all manufacturing supply chains will be using analytics-driven cognitive capabilities, thus increasing cost efficiency by 10% and service performance by 5%.
+Industry Week predicts that by 2020, one-third of all manufacturing supply chains will be using analytics-driven cognitive capabilities.
+This will increase cost efficiency by 10% and service performance by 5%.
 80% of supply chain interactions will happen across cloud-based commerce networks.1 Larger organizations have already been investing in technology that provides data and insight into the supply chain processes.
 These insights allow the manufacturer to be constantly up-to-date with any assets.
-The data received from logistics operational systems, warehouse management systems, dealer management systems, and point-of-sale (POS) devices will deliver the information needed to alter a company’s processes.1
+Company processes will improve as leaders receive new data from logistics operational systems, warehouse management systems, dealer management systems, and point-of-sale (POS) devices.1

-Perfectly balanced manufacturing.
-Achieving a balance between supply and demand will be much easier by utilizing the data provided by IoT implementation.
-Being able to adapt and change with the market while maintaining cost efficiency.
-This transformation will provide a further growth opportunity for companies deploying advanced automation.
-Different sectors will have the ability to leverage technologies in ways most beneficial to their specific industry.1
+Utilizing the data provided from IoT implementation will make it much easier to achieve a balance between supply and demand.
+Companies that implement IoT solutions will be able to adapt and change with the market while maintaining cost efficiency.
+This transformation will provide a greater growth opportunity for companies deploying advanced automation.1

-As more developments and specialized digital systems emerge, companies in the manufacturing industry are realizing more capable processes and capitalizing on the ability to finely tune their organizations.
+As more developments and specialized digital systems emerge, manufacturing companies are seeing gains from fine-tuning their organizations.
 While 2017 showed immense development in the usage of IoT, 2018 should show explosive growth and evolution within the manufacturing industry.